mantaleigh/mlproject-SamanthaVoigt-AlineMitsuzawa/data_collection.md

  cancellation_policy: ['flexible' 'strict' 'moderate' 'super_strict_30']
  host_response_time:  ['within an hour' 'within a day' nan 'within a few hours' 'a few days or more'] amenities

+ - Census:

+FEATURIZATION:
+- for featurization we divided the data into three categories to be featurized using different methods then aggregated:
+- text descriptions such as listing description and reviews: bag of words
+- raw numbers such as number of bedrooms and zipcode: count vectorizer
+- boolean values such as the availability of specific amenities: count vectorizer